psimatis/Encode-Tree/README.md

 **Notes:**
 1. This project includes an AutoEncoder written in C++ using LibTorch (PyTorch's C++ API).
 2. The input data follow a standard csv format.
+Examples and Python scripts to create the data are located in the Data folder.
 3. The '''CustomLoader.h''' and '''CSVLoader.h''' are custom made data loaders to load your data.
 4. LibTorch is a great C++ library for machine learning but lacks documentation and tutorials.
 I hope my code will help others.